kingsimba/nigit/README.md

   This is very important in corporations in which different people have different access permissions.

 If you are familiar with 'git', you will find it easy to learn.

+There is a similar tool https://gerrit.googlesource.com/git-repo made by Google for Android system development.

 ## Installation